 Utah, a sparsely populated western state, is known for its national parks and outdoor recreation activities such as skiing, camping, fishing, hiking, and mountain climbing.
 Boaters enjoy Lake Powell, formed by the Glen Canyon Dam, with more shoreline than the Pacific coast of the United States.
 The largest city is Salt Lake City, named for the Great Salt Lake, an evaporative lake several times saltier than the ocean.
 Utah was settled in the 1800s by people following a religious leader, Joseph Smith, and even today most of the state's residents are members of his Mormon faith, the Church of Jesus Christ of Latter-Day Saints.

+Sites relating to specific cities, counties, or metro areas will not be published here.
 The more specific you are in choosing the category to submit to, the quicker your site will be published in the Open Directory.
 Misplaced or multiple submissions will ensure a delay.

 Vermont is a small New England state that ranks as the second smallest of the fifty United States (based on population and land area).
 It is noted for the Green Mountains to the west and Lake Champlain in the northwest and is bordered by Massachusetts, New Hampshire, New York and the Canadian province of Quebec.
+Vermont was the 14th state to join the United States.
+The western part of the state was originally home to a small population of Algonquian-speaking tribes, including the Mohican and Abenaki peoples.

 State Animal: Morgan Horse